staaky/vatrates/README.md

 var vatRates = new VATRates(new Date('2015-01-01'));
 ```

-> All other functions takes this date into account, so make sure to always set the date first.
+> All other functions take this date into account, so make sure to always set the date first.

 ### isVATCountry(countryCode)